-While some folks take their stills apart and hide the pieces in random bushes and gullies on the back 40, others not only keep them together, but keep them out in the open for display.
-Quite a few folks have asked us how to keep the copper bright and shiny, so we decided to write this "how to" guide.‹ Go back to the blog
+Quite a few folks have asked us how to keep the copper bright and shiny, so we decided to write this "how to" guide.

-First things first, copper is not naturally shiny.
+First things first, by "moonshine still" we mean "small copper still.
+We've chosen to use that language because small copper stills are often called "moonshine stills."
+That said, copper is not naturally shiny.
 Over time the metal develops a patina (dulls and turns more of a brownish color then black and bluish green) due to oxidation.
-If you want the patina, then all you have to do is wait!
-If you'd like to keep your still bright and shiny, read on.
-We'll present a few easy and inexpensive ways to keep your still looking brand new.
+For those that want the patina, just wait!
+For those that like to keep their still bright and shiny, read on.
+We'll present a few easy and inexpensive ways to keep a still looking brand new.

-1. Vinegar, salt, and four: Yes, that's right a few common kitchen ingredients and a bit of elbow grease will clean copper right up.
+1. Vinegar, salt, and flour: Yes, that's right a few common kitchen ingredients and a bit of elbow grease will clean copper right up.
 Combine about a tablespoon of salt and a cup of vinegar and then add enough flour to make a paste.
-Apply the paste to your still and wait.
+Apply the paste to a still and wait.
 Leave sit for 30 minutes, wash off, and repeat the process if needed.
-Of course, you'll probably need to scale this recipe up for even the smallest still we make, but it's very inexpensive and works well.
+Of course, one will probably need to scale this recipe up for even the smallest still we make, but it's very inexpensive and works well.

 2. Ketchup, lemon juice, cream of tartar: This is another common recipe that utilizes common kitchen ingredients.
-If you don't have the ingredients listed in the previous recipe, but do have some ketchup and lemon juice, use this recipe.
+If one does not have the ingredients listed in the previous recipe, but they do have some ketchup, lemon juice, and cream of tartar they can use this recipe.
 However, this version of DIY household cleaner is not as effective as vinegar, salt, and flour.

-Regardless of the cleaner used, remember to rinse your still thoroughly after cleaning.
+Regardless of the cleaner used, remember to rinse a still thoroughly after cleaning.
 Any residual acids left on the still will cause it to discolor.
-Also, remember that nature will always win and your still will discolor over time.
-The best way to prevent natural patina is to apply a sealant just after thoroughly cleaning and polishing your still.
+Also, remember that nature will always win and a still will discolor over time.
+The best way to prevent natural patina is to apply a sealant just after thoroughly cleaning and polishing a still.